 Now, I have no credible evidence that by using petroleum jelly you’re going to grow two heads.
 If you don’t see a problem with the origin of petroleum jelly, I’m not going to talk you out of using it.

 Keep in mind though that petroleum jelly runs a fairly high risk of contamination and comes in different grades of purity.
 (FYI: VASELINE ® Petroleum Jelly is highly refined and triple purified.)

 ➣ BABY OIL

-Baby oil is a petroleum jelly’s second cousin, and what makes this product even worse is that it’s often combined with synthetic fragrances (a well known source of phthalates).
+What makes baby oil even worse than petroleum jelly is that it’s often combined with synthetic fragrances (a well-known source of phthalates).

 ➣ BABY LAUNDRY DETERGENT

-Laundry detergents commonly contain a number of chemicals and irritants which leave a residue on your clothes that never really washes out.
+Laundry detergents can contain a number of chemicals and irritants which leave a residue on your clothes that never really washes out.
 Not only are many detergents not safe for your family, they’re also not safe for the environment.

 ➣ BABY SHAMPOO/LOTION